tbyte80/suncalc/README.md

 Changed calculation in function "toJulian" to consider local timezone offsets and calculate with true UTC times.
 See here: http://stackoverflow.com/questions/11759992/calculating-jdayjulian-day-in-javascript

+To my knowledge this lib now delivers correct times for all regions of the world everytime including polar regions.

 ## Usage example

 ```javascript